Paul-Benson-Portfolio/flower-me/README.md

 # flower-me
+This website is part of my portfolio, and was created as part of a course on website creation using HTML and CSS.
-Portfolio website for a florist shop.
+It is a website for a fictional florist shop in the fictional town of Midchester.